iiwoii/IIWOII/README.md

 ##
-Hi there 👋 My name is Katarina Prozorova, I am a founder of IIWOII project.
+Hi there 👋 My name is Katarina Prozorova, I am a founder of IIWOII project

 Nice to meet you  https://www.linkedin.com/in/katarina-prozorova-md-mba-13204691/